indrode/lament/articles/test.markdown

 ## This is a header

 This is some regular markdown copy.
-And (this is a link)[http://indrode.com/].
+And [this is a link](http://indrode.com/).